gardener/dashboard/docs/operations/customization.md

 You can replace individual icons in the [`assets`](../../frontend/public/static/assets) folder when deploying the Dashboard via the Helm chart by configuring the frontendConfig.assets map.

-When you deploy the dashboard using the Gardener Operator, you can reference the `ConfigMap` using `.spec.virtualCluster.gardener.gardenerDashboard.assetsConfigMapRef` within the `Garden` resource
+When you deploy the dashboard using the Gardener Operator, you can reference the `ConfigMap` using `.spec.virtualCluster.gardener.gardenerDashboard.assetsConfigMapRef` within the `Garden` resource.

 The Dashboard backend will serve these custom asset files when available and fall back to the built-in ones otherwise.